Tiny Furniture: Plot

-Having been dumped by her boyfriend after graduation, Aura (Lena Dunham) moves back home to her mother's loft in Tribeca for the summer.
+Having been dumped by her boyfriend after graduation, Aura moves back home to her mother's loft in Tribeca for the summer.
 Aura's plan is to save money until her friend Frankie finishes her degree at Oberlin College and can move to the city so that they can be roommates.
 Aura's mother Siri is a successful photographer who takes pictures of scenes using tiny furniture.
 She is aided by Candice, her assistant, and Aura's teenage sister, Nadine.
 Siri is initially supportive of her daughter's return home while Nadine appears condescending toward her.
 Upon moving back into her old room, Nadine commands Aura to replace a lightbulb.
 While searching for one, Aura stumbles upon her mother's journals from when she was Aura's age, and she begins reading them clandestinely.

 Shortly after arriving home, Aura goes to a party where she meets Jed, a mildly successful filmmaker who puts his work on YouTube.
-She also runs into her childhood friend Charlotte (Jemima Kirke), a recovering drug addict.
+She also runs into her childhood friend Charlotte, a recovering drug addict.
 She and Aura return to Charlotte's apartment that night, where they smoke marijuana.
 Charlotte also helps Aura land an $11/hour (no tips) job taking reservations at a restaurant.
 The news that she has landed a job is quickly overshadowed by the fact that Nadine has won a prestigious poetry prize for high school students.
 Aura begins to feel anxious in comparison to her put-together younger sister and resents the close bond between Nadine and their mother.

-Depressed, Aura begins to spend time with Jed, who is couchsurfing as his agent tries to land him a TV development deal, and flirts with Keith (David Call), a junior chef at the restaurant.
+Depressed, Aura begins to spend time with Jed, who is couchsurfing as his agent tries to land him a TV development deal, and flirts with Keith, a junior chef at the restaurant.
 When her mother and sister leave for a week in order to tour colleges, Aura invites Jed to stay with her.
 Together they discover that Aura's pet hamster Gilda has died, and they store it in the freezer in a plastic bag until Aura can bury her.
 Jed and Aura ultimately neglect to take care of the apartment while drinking most of Siri's wine and eating frozen dinners.
 Siri eventually confronts Aura about these things upon her return, which Aura first lies about before throwing a tantrum in front of her mother and sister.
 Despite this, Aura later asks her mom to let Jed extend his visit by having him stay on an inflatable mattress in her room.
 She is eventually forced to kick him out after he annoys Siri with his entitled attitude.